What is a setout survey?

 Why do I need a Land Development Engineer?

-If you require engineering work as part of your development you will need an engineer for the design, monitoring or certification the construction of the engineering works on site.
+If you require engineering work as part of your development you will need a land development engineer for the design, monitoring or certification the construction of the engineering works on site.
 The engineering works may consist of earthworks, sediment and erosion controls, stormwater design, wastewater design, roading design, water reticulation and common accessways.

 Who can provide engineering designs?